/ build-guides / How to Build a Shopify App as a Solo Developer

 Run the Shopify CLI scaffold, create a development store (free from your Shopify Partner account), and install your app on it.
 Get the OAuth flow working and verify you can make authenticated API calls.

-The Shopify Partner Program is free to join.
+The Shopify Partner Program is free to join with no monthly fees.
 Do that first if you haven't already.
-You get unlimited development stores for testing and access to all the documentation and tools.
+You get unlimited development stores with Advanced plan functionality for testing, plus access to all the documentation and tools.

 Understand the app architecture.
 Shopify apps have two main surfaces: an embedded admin interface (runs inside the Shopify admin as an iframe) and storefront extensions (run on the merchant's actual store).
 Most apps start with just the admin interface.

 Learn the Shopify Admin API.
-It's a GraphQL API (they're phasing out REST), and you'll use it to read and write products, orders, customers, and other shop data.
+It's a GraphQL API, and as of April 1, 2025 every new public and custom app must be built exclusively on the GraphQL Admin API.
+The REST Admin API became a legacy API on October 1, 2024, so do not start a new project on it.
+You'll use the GraphQL Admin API to read and write products, orders, customers, and other shop data.
 The GraphQL Explorer in the Partner dashboard is your best friend for testing queries.

 Phase 2: Core Features (Week 3-5)